Links on Android Authority may earn us a commission. Learn more.

 The COVID-19 outbreak changed nearly all aspects of our lives.
 For several months, early all of the major pro and collegiate sports leagues shut down operations.
-However, many of the major sports leagues have either restarted their seasons or launched limited seasons.
-On Thursday, the National Football League begins its 2020 season with a full slate of games.
+However, many of the major sports leagues have since either restarted their seasons or launched limited seasons.
 So what are the best streaming services for sports that you can access now?

 Read more: Best video streaming services

 Here are some of the best streaming services for sports right now — many of which are official apps for major sports leagues.

 Best sports streaming services:

 1. ESPN Plus – watch tons of sports, including UFC

 ESPN Plus is a great source for watching the latest sports news, even in this coronavirus environment.
 You also have access to tons of award-winning documentaries and much more.
 It also offers live sports coverage of select live MLB, NHL, NBA, and MLS games, along with tons of other live sports events.
 ESPN Plus is also home to the UFC mixed martial arts fighting league in the United States.

 ESPN Plus is easily one of the best sports streaming services and even offers a free trial.
 Even better, ESPN Plus is owned by Disney, and so there’s a great Disney Plus-Hulu-ESPN Plus bundle, which costs $12.99 a month.
 This gives you access to ESPN Plus, as well as all the great content on Disney Plus and Hulu.
 Perfect for families!

 2. MLB.TV – Your source for Major League Baseball

 The 2020 MLB season is now over.
 However, the MLB.TV service allows you to stream every game that was played in the last season, for $24.99.
 You can also watch a ton of baseball documentaries while you wait for the next season to begin in 2021.